On average I use from 15 - 30kWh/day. This powers

 performance is derated due to orientation and efficiency issues so the actual peak power is

-4.5kW in the summer.
-As I observe the overall power over months, the
+4.8kW in the summer.
+Looking at the overall power over months, the

 seasonal variation of available sun hours becomes quite clear